-It’s a 12km hike and usually done in the dry seasons.
-The months are mid Novermber-Fedruary, June and September.
+It’s a 12km hike and is usually done in the dry seasons.
+The months are mid-November-February, June and September.
 Hiking helps discover the park’s assorted habitats such as river line forest, swamp, grassland and tropical rainforest.

 Visit Bigodi a top birders spot.
-It’s famous for wildlife such as chimpanzees, red colobus, black and white colobus, red tailed monkey, bushbuck as well as mongoose.
+It’s famous for wildlife such as chimpanzees, red colobus, black and white colobus, red-tailed monkey, bushbuck, and mongoose.
 It has about 138 bird species seen on nature walks within.

-Additionally the wettest area is Northern Kibale, receiving an average annual rainfall of equal to 1700mm, mainly during March-May and September-November.
+Additionally, the wettest area is Northern Kibale, receiving an average annual rainfall of equal to 1700mm, mainly during March-May and September-November.
 The climate is usually pleasant with an average annual temperature range of 14 to 27oC.
-Temperatures are at maximum (& rainfall lower) in the south where the terrain drops onto the blistering rift valley floor and forest provides way to open grassland.
+Temperatures are at maximum (& rainfall lower) in the south where the terrain drops onto the blistering rift valley floor and forest provides a way to open grassland.

 Flora and fauna in Kibale Forest national park

-Kibale’s varied altitude holds up different varieties of habitat, ranging from moist evergreen forest (wet tropical forest) along the Fort Portal plateau, then through the dry tropical forest (moist semi deciduous), and then to the woodland & savanna along the rift valley floor.
+Kibale’s varied altitude holds up different varieties of habitat, ranging from the moist evergreen forest (wet tropical forest) along the Fort Portal plateau, then through the dry tropical forest (moist semi-deciduous), and then to the woodland & savanna along the rift valley floor.

-In the central part of the park, around Kanyanchu, the high forest consist of a mixture of evergreen trees and deciduous with the evergreen species being dominant.
-Vegetation rise to over 55m and establish a semi closed canopy of massive stratified tree crowns.
-With shade tolerant herbs, a variety of ferns, shrubs and broad leaved forest grasses, the undergrowth is sparse.
+In the central part of the park, around Kanyanchu, the high forest consists of a mixture of evergreen trees and deciduous with the evergreen species being dominant.
+Vegetation rises to over 55m and establishes a semi-closed canopy of massive stratified tree crowns.
+With shade tolerant herbs, a variety of ferns, shrubs and broad-leaved forest grasses, the undergrowth is sparse.
 351 tree species have been registered in the park.

-The density and diversity of primates in Kibale National Park is the highest in the whole of Africa.
+The density and diversity of primates in Kibale National Park are the highest in the whole of Africa.
 The most well known of its 13 species are the chimpanzees, our closest relative.
-Kibale’s 1450 chimpanzee indicate Uganda’s biggest population of this threatened primate.
-A Uganda safari can enable you to see all these primates.
-Additionally Kibale is home to the uncommon I’Hoest’s monkey as well as East Africa’s biggest population of the endangered red colobus monkey.
-The black & white colobus, red tailed monkey, blue monkey, olive baboon, grey cheeked mangabey, bush baby and potto are among the other primates.
+Kibale’s 1450 chimpanzees indicate Uganda’s biggest population of this threatened primate.
+An Uganda safari can enable you to see all these primates.
+Additionally, Kibale is home to the uncommon I’Hoest’s monkey as well as East Africa’s biggest population of the endangered red colobus monkey.
+The black & white colobus, red-tailed monkey, blue monkey, olive baboon, grey-cheeked mangabey, bush baby and potto are among the other primates.

-Ndali Lodge a luxury accomodation with thatched cottages overlooking a crater lake.
+Ndali Lodge is a luxury accommodation with thatched cottages overlooking a crater lake.

-The Rwenzori View Guesthouse located in Fort Portal approximately 30 kms from the forest.
-Comfortable, middle class rooms with or without private bathrooms are available.
+The Rwenzori View Guesthouse in Fort Portal is approximately 30 km from the forest.
+Comfortable, middle-class rooms with or without private bathrooms are available.

 The people living around Kibale National Park are mostly Batoro and Bakiga.
 The Batoro are native to the region while the Bakiga are just immigrants from the thickly populated southwestern part of the country.
-The Batoro carry pride in the ethnical heritage of the Kingdom of Toro, a scion of the ancient kingdoms of the Great Lakes region un Africa.
+The Batoro carry pride in the ethnic heritage of the Kingdom of Toro, a scion of the ancient kingdoms of the Great Lakes region in Africa.
 The king (Omukama) and the kingdom personify the traditional along with cultural values of the Batoro.
 The immigrants (Bakiga) still hold their culture and tradition as expressed in their dance, folklore, as well as language.

-1. Please note that his is not a Zoo so it is a tropical rainforest and sightings depend on factors such as time of the day fruit availability, weather and how quite the primate group is.
+1. Please note that he is not a Zoo so it is a tropical rainforest and sightings depend on factors such as time of the day fruit availability, weather and how quiet the primate group is.

 2. The maximum number of people in a group is 4 visitors per guided walk

-3. The maximum time allowed with the chimps is one hour, however, the time might be shortened under the guides discretion to eliminate stressful situations for the chimps
+3. The maximum time allowed with the chimps is one hour, however, the time might be shortened under the discretion of the guide to eliminate stressful situations for the chimps

 6. Under no circumstance shall you chase while they descend or to or walk on higher ground.

-7. You are advised not to enter the forest if you are sick as this can put the animals at serious risk.
+7. You are advised not to enter the forest if you are sick, which can put the animals at serious risk.

 11. Children under 15 years are not allowed to view the chimps for safety reasons.

-12. If you need to urinate please do so off the trail system.
+12. If you need to urinate please do so off the trial system.

-13. If you need to defecate, please do so off the trail system and bury all in a hole all waste.
+13. If you need to defecate, please do so off the trail system and bury all waste in a hole.